 At the outset of the pandemic, and faced with the shortage of medical devices and PPE, UNE made the essential health material standards and other documents available free of charge to facilitate their production with quality, safety and speed.
-These standards describe the essential processes for manufacturing healthcare equipment, such as surgical masks, gowns, sheets, eyewear and other protective clothing.

 Thanks to this measure, all interested parties were able to download more than 55,000 documents, the market value of which would exceed five million euros.
 This is an exceptional measure, as income from the sale of standards is fundamental to the sustainability of the Spanish standardisation development model.